Cloak affiliate links to protect your affiliate data, make them more reader-friendly, and improve SEO.

 Both plugins also have paid pro versions available for advanced options and tracking.

-I prefer this plugin for my affiliate links because it provides a Link Prefix in the free version.
+I like this plugin for my affiliate links because it provides a Link Prefix in the free version.
 The subfolder /recommends/, or whichever you choose, can then be set to disallow in the robots.txt file to prevent indexing by search engines.

 Install and activate the plugin.
 Then, find Affiliate Links on the left side of your WordPress Dashboard menu and click Settings.